YerongAI/Office-Tool-docs/docs/usage/settings.md

 ### Verify files

-当您打开此开关后，Office Tool Plus 将会在下载 Office 安装文件后对文件进行校验，校验可以检查出版本不匹配，文件损坏等问题。
+After enabling, Office Tool Plus will verify the files after downloading Office installation files.
+Verification can detect version mismatches, file corruption and other issues.

-如果在文件损坏的情况下继续部署 Office，可能会遇到安装进度卡住不动的问题，因此我们强烈建议您在部署之前校验 Office 安装文件是否存在问题。
+If you continue to deploy Office when the files are corrupted, the installation process may get stuck.
+We strongly recommend that verify the Office installation files before deployment.

-::: warning 注意
+::: warning Attention

-Office 安装文件校验功能对在线部署时不起作用，仅可用于下载模式或在`下载后再部署`已启用的情况下。
+Office installation files verification does not work for online installation, only available in **Download** mode or when **Download first then deploy** is enabled.

 :::

 ### Connect using HTTPS

-默认情况下，Office Tool Plus 使用 HTTP 请求下载 Office 安装文件。
+By default, Office Tool Plus uses HTTP requests to download Office installation files.

-如果您下载 Office 安装文件时进度缓慢或者出现了意料之外的错误，您可以尝试打开此开关，然后重试下载。
+If you're experiencing slow download speeds or unexpected errors while downloading files, you can turn on this and retrying the download.

 ### Engine